Is Milk Keto Friendly?

 Bloating or Diarrhoea

-Your body might have a hard time breaking down the lactose in milk and its resultant products.
+Your body might have difficulty breaking down the lactose in milk and its resultant products.
 This can cause some not-so-pleasant stomach problems, such as bloating and diarrhea.

 It’s Easy to Overdo

 It’s very easy to overdo milk and its resultant products.
-So consider having low-lactose milk such as almond and coconut milk as opposed to whole cow or goat milk.
+So consider having low-lactose milk such as almond and coconut milk instead of whole cow or goat milk.

 Final Thought

-Any of the options illustrated above are great for keto, so it comes down to which you like best.
+Any options illustrated above are great for keto, so it comes down to which you like best.

 See Also